civicrm/civicrm-dev-docs/docs/documentation.md

     ```

 1. Obtain the source files for the book you want to edit
-    1. Find the repository on GitHub *(see "repository" links above, or the "GitHub" link on the bottom left of screen of the documentation you are reading)*
+    1. Find the repository on GitHub &mdash; *Most books will have a link to this repo at the top right of every page (with a GitHub icon)*
     1. Fork the repository on GitHub.
     1. Clone *your fork* of the repository to your computer

         ```bash
         git clone https://github.com/YourGitHubUserName/civicrm-dev-docs.git
         cd civicrm-dev-docs